xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-windows-macOS.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/KS-JENKINS-Download-Katalon-Testops-plugin.png" width=70% alt="Install Katalon TestOps plugin">
 ### Upload your Katalon project on Jenkins

-After installing the **Katalon TestOps** plugin, you can now start Katalon Studio test in Jenkins.
+After installing the **Katalon TestOps** plugin, you can now start the Katalon Studio test in Jenkins.

 1. In the Jenkins Dashboard, go to **New Item** and create a **Freestyle project**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/KS-JENKINS-Create-a-freestyle-project.png" width=70% alt="Create a new Freestyle project">

-2. To upload your Katalon project on Jenkins, you can either upload your Katalon project from a Git repository or your local workspace.
+2. To upload your Katalon project on Jenkins, you can upload your Katalon project from a Git repository or your local workspace.
 Here, we use a Git repository.

    - In the **Source Code Management** section, choose **Git**.
-   - Enter your repository URL, then select branches to build, repository browser, and additional behaviours, if any.
+   - Enter your repository URL, then select branches to build, repository browser, and additional behaviors, if any.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/Picture4.png" width=70% alt="Upload Katalon project">
 ### Build your project

 1. In the **Build** section, click **Add build step** and choose **Execute Katalon Studio Tests**.
-The **Execute Katalon Studio Tests** box opens, asking you to input Katalon Runtime Engine version and command arguments.
+The **Execute Katalon Studio Tests** box opens, asking you to input the Katalon Runtime Engine version and command arguments.

 2. Specify the Katalon Studio version you wish to execute with:

    - If you haven't downloaded Katalon Runtime Engine (KRE), you can input the KRE version you wish to execute with in the **Download Katalon Studio version** box.
 KRE will be downloaded and deployed automatically.
-You can retrieve the list of all releases on Github repository: [Releases](https://github.com/katalon-studio/katalon-studio/releases).
+You can retrieve the list of all releases on the Github repository: [Releases](https://github.com/katalon-studio/katalon-studio/releases).
    - If you want to use a pre-installed version, manually input the KRE version you have installed in the **Use pre-installed Katalon Studio** box with the following command line: ```<KRE stored folder>-<KRE pre-installed version>```.
 For example: ```/Users/yen.nguyen/Downloads/Katalon_Studio_Engine_MacOS-8.1.0```.

 3. Input your command in the **Command arguments** box, for example: